perun-network/perun-icp-canister/README.md

 dfx deploy # In a new terminal
 ```

-2. Copy the *principal ID* from the terminal which looks like this: `rrkah-fqaaa-aaaaa-aaaaq-cai`.
+2. Copy the *principal ID* from the terminal which looks like this: `bkyz2-fmaaa-aaaaa-qaaaq-cai`.
 Make sure to copy the *Perun* canister ID, **not** the UI canister ID.

 3. [Issue #4881 of cargo] needs to be worked around here since the example